 The Neutral Years: 2006, 2007, 2008

 The 2006-2008 XC90s?
-They’re like the middle child of the family – not terrible, just overshadowed by their more notable siblings.
+They’re like the middle child of the family – not awful, just overshadowed by their more remarkable siblings.

 Engine-wise, the 3.2L I6 (introduced in 2007) held its own.
-It wasn’t going to win any velocity contests, but with 14 city/20 highway mpg, it wouldn’t empty your wallet at the pump either.
+It wasn’t going to win any speed contests, but with 14 city/20 highway mpg, it wouldn’t drain your wallet at the pump either.

 Safety and tech saw some reasonable upgrades during these years.
-Nothing revolutionary, but enough to keep the XC90 competitive.
+Nothing groundbreaking, but enough to keep the XC90 competitive.

 These models might not astonish you, but they won’t let you down either.
 Think of them as the reliable workhorse of the XC90 lineup.